megardn/PennLINC.github.io/docs/cubic/cubic.md

 $ ./Miniconda3-latest-Linux-x86_64.
 ```

 You will need to hit Enter to continue and type `yes` to accept the license terms.
 The default installation location is fine (it will be `$HOME/miniconda3`).
+Sometimes you will run into a memory error at this step.
+If this happens, just log out and log back in and the issue should be remediated.
+This can be avoided in the first place by, when sshing into cubic, logging into `*login4`.

 When prompted if you want to initialize miniconda3, respond again with `yes`

 ```bash
 Do you wish the installer to initialize Miniconda3